-The Department's ability to document and timely prepare warrant submittals to the prosecutor had been problematic, in that the failure to do so caused other violations of policy.
+We still note that the Department's ability to document and timely prepare warrant submittals to the prosecutor has been problematic, in that the failure to do so caused other violations of policy.
 (See U50, U51, and U53.)
-We continue to find in a few instances, the failure to prepare the required auditable form or timely review by a commanding officer has kept DPD from compliance with certain paragraphs.
-Supervisory review continues to be lacking in some areas, and that documentation of violations should be a Departmental priority.
+We continue to find in a few instances, the failure to prepare the required auditable form or timely review (see U59) by a commanding officer has kept DPD from compliance with certain paragraphs.
+Supervisory and command review continues to be lacking in some areas, and that documentation of violations should be a Departmental priority.